CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.6 DNS server.md

 If a DNS server product is procured, care should be taken to ensure that all security requirements of the institution are properly implemented.
 The product SHOULD have proven its worth in practice and support the current RFC standards.
 It SHOULD help those responsible to create syntactically correct master files.
 In addition, there should be enough trained personnel for the selected DNS server product.

 #### APP.3.6.A11 Sufficient size of DNS servers
-Since the hardware of a DNS server affects the performance of the entire system, it SHOULD have sufficient size.
+Since the hardware of a DNS server affects the performance of the entire system, it SHOULD be sufficiently sized.
 Also, the hardware SHOULD only be used to operate a DNS server.
 Likewise, the network connection of the DNS server SHOULD be sufficiently dimensioned.

 #### APP.3.6.A12 Training of Responsible Persons [Supervisors, Head of IT]